-Background: On March 13, 2019, Planning Staff and the BCC had a two hour planning session about this topic.
-At this meeting, we had a robust discussion around the opportunities and challenges with allowing and regulating short-term rentals, as well as what elements may be the most appropriate to regulate, if the county is to move forward in that way.
+On March 13, 2019, Planning Staff had a two-hour planning session with the Board of County Commissioners (BCC).
+The meeting included a robust discussion around the opportunities and challenges with allowing and regulating short-term rentals, as well as what elements may be the most appropriate to regulate, if the county is to move forward in that way.

-At that planning session, the BCC was in general agreement for Staff to continue to move forward with this project and to solicit feedback from the public.
-The BCC was clear that they wanted Staff to ask the public similar questions to those they had just discussed and specifically asked that Staff not take a draft proposal out to the public before hearing public feedback about the general concepts.
+The BCC was in general agreement for Staff to continue to move forward with this project and to solicit feedback from the public on the topic.
+The BCC was clear that they wanted Staff to ask the public similar questions to those they had just discussed and specifically asked that Staff not take a draft proposal out to the public before listening to what the public had to say on the topic.